DavouJ/Name-Sorting-Application/README.md

 ## Operation

-Once you have entered the above command, the application will print out the list of sorted names in the command line:
+Once you have entered one of the above commands, the application will print out the list of sorted names in the command line:
 ![terminal execution script](./assets/Screenshot_1.jpg)

 Alongside this, the program will create (or overwrite if already created) a .txt file with the sorted names and open it on the screen: